Frequently Asked Questions

 Tick and earwax removal

-Cryotherapy for warts and skin tags
+Cryotherapy for warts, skin tags, and other skin lesions

 Wound care, suturing, & skin glue for minor wounds

-I have a few more questions.
+• I have a few more questions.

 Please get in touch with us via our contact page.
 We are happy to answer any questions.